rdeane/MeqSilhouette/README.md

-# Synthetic data simulation package for the Event Horizon Telescope
+# Synthetic data generation package for the Event Horizon Telescope

+## Installation

+Two options:

+1. Use docker if you'd like to be system independent.

+2. Build on Ubuntu 16.04 using the following steps:

+* Visit [Kern-3](https://launchpad.net/~kernsuite/+archive/ubuntu/kern-3) and follow the few-step instructions
+* sudo apt-get install meqtrees casalite simms pyxis wsclean
+* build aatm
+* see additional, more standard modules below
+* add required paths below

 ## Requirements